TurtlePrograms/ProductivityTools/Docs/tools/scaffold.md

-# Scaffhold
+# scaffold

 ## Description
-Quickly scaffhold a new tool
+Quickly scaffold a new tool

 ## Usage
 ```